microsoft/nlp-recipes/utils_nlp/README.md

 # NLP Utilities

-Modern NLP research and development can involve tedious tasks ranging from data loading, model development, model evaluation to productionize a trained NLP model.
+Modern NLP research and development can involve tedious tasks ranging from data loading, dataset understanding,  model development, model evaluation to productionize a trained NLP model.
 Recognizing the need of simplying these tedious tasks, we developed this module (**utils_nlp**) to provide a wide spectrum of classes, functions and utilities.
 Adoption of this module can greately speed up the development work and examples in [Senarios](scenarios) folder can demonstrate this.
 The following provides a short description of the sub-modules.
-For more details about what functions/classes/utitilies are available and how to use them, please review the doc-strings provided with the code.
+For more details about what functions/classes/utitilies are available and how to use them, please review the doc-strings provided with the code and see examples in [Senarios](scenarios).

 ## Submodules